• Skip to primary navigation

 • After 2 hours, stir in the butter.

 • Remove the pot from heat, and allow to cool.
-The milk will thicken as it cools.
+The milk will continue to thicken as it cools.

 Notes